sammuelyee/docs/cartodb-editor.md

 ### Manage your tables

-You view the list of tables you have uploaded to your CartoDB account on the dashboard's landing page.
-You may then search, order by the date modified or created, or tag them to organize them in a way that suits you.
-Each table has its own privacy settings, which you may change individually.
+You may view all of your uploaded tables on your dashboard's landing page.
+Feel free to order them by the date modified or created, or go your own way with custom tagging.

-#### Tables privacy settings
+#### Table privacy settings

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/privacy-dialog.png' | prepend: site.baseurl }}" alt="Tables privacy" /></p>

-To change the privacy setting of a table click the colored label right next to the table's name.
-You may then choose "Private," "Anyone with a link," or "Public on the web".
-If a table is set to Private, no one but you will be able to see the table.
-If it requires a link, only those who have the link will be able to find it.
-If it's public on the web, anyone may find it on your Public Page or roaming around the internet!
+To change the privacy setting of a table, click the colored label next to the table's name.
+Then, choose between "Private," "Anyone with a link," or "Public on the web".
+If a table is set to Private, then only you are able to see it.
+Likewise, if a table requires a link, then only those who have the link will be able to view it.
+If it's public on the web, then anyone may find it and marvel at your brilliant work.

-You can also change the privacy setting of a table inside the table view, by using on the 'Options' menu and selecting 'Change privacy', or by clicking on the colored lock button that appears on the top right section of the page.
+Change the privacy settings of a table at any time within table view.
+From the 'Options' menu, select 'Change privacy' or click the colored lock button that appears on the top-right section of the page.

-Take into account that different privacy options will appear depending on the current plan you have.
+Keep in mind that different privacy options will appear depending on your account plan.

 ### Viewing tables

-Once you've clicked on a table, there are two ways for you two view your table's data: Table and Map View.
-You may toggle between the two views on the top left under the table name.
+Once you've clicked on a table, there are two ways for you to see your table's data: Table and Map View.
+Toggle between views by locating their respective links beneath your table name.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/switch.png' | prepend: site.baseurl }}" alt="Viewing tables" /></p>

 #### Table

-Table view allows you to inspect, filter, and query your data and see the results in a spread sheet format.
-The pull out pane on the right of the screen allows you to write SQL queries, apply basic filters, merge two uploaded tables, and add rows and columns.
+Table view allows you to inspect, filter, and query your data within a spread sheet.
+The right-screen sidebar is where you may write SQL queries, apply basic filters, merge two uploaded tables, and add rows and columns.

 #### Map view

-The map view allows you to inspect your data as a layer over a base map.
-You may apply SQL queries or filters on the view, style the data's symbology using our wizards or by writing your own CartoCSS, and create infowindows.
+Map view allows you to layer and manipulate your data over a base-map.
+Here, you may apply SQL queries or filters, style with our wizards or your own CartoCSS, and create custom infowindows.

-Even though in the Map View you may style and filter your data **but** the Map View is not the same as a shareable visualization.
+Remember that the map view is not a shareable visualization.
 In order to create a visualization, click "Visualize" in the top right corner.
-Keep on reading to learn what you may do from there!

 ## Visualizations